 B i o g r a p h y

 Dr. Dexter earned her Doctor of Musical Arts in flute performance from the University of Kansas.
-Her foundational training includes degrees from Arkansas Tech University (BA), the University of Arkansas (MM), and the Royal Academy of Music in London (MA, LRAM), where she studied with renowned flutists William “Wibb” Bennett OBE and Lisa Beznosiuk.
-She also studied at the Flute Studio of Trevor Wye in England and has been mentored in masterclasses and lessons by leading artists such as Marina Piccinini, Michel Debost, and Sam Coles, to name a few.
+She holds degrees from Arkansas Tech University (BA), the University of Arkansas (MM), and the Royal Academy of Music in London (MA, LRAM), where she studied with flutists William “Wibb” Bennett OBE and Lisa Beznosiuk.
+She also studied at the Flute Studio of Trevor Wye in England and has been mentored in masterclasses and lessons by artists such as Marina Piccinini, Michel Debost, and Sam Coles.

 While living in London, she contributed to outreach programs through the Royal Academy’s Open Academy initiative, performing and facilitating interactive music education experiences through projects such as the Wigmore Hall Menuhin Project and BBC Ten Pieces.

-Beyond her work as a musician and educator, Anesha also serves as a music and life coach, and is a former radio personality.
-She was co-producer and host for Izzy Investigates on KLRE Classical 90.5 in Arkansas, and has been a featured artist at events including the Midwest Clinic in Chicago and the NAMM Show in Anaheim, California.
+In addition to her work as a performer and educator, Anesha serves as a music and life coach and is a former radio personality.
+She was co-producer and host for Izzy Investigates on KLRE Classical 90.5 in Arkansas and has appeared as a featured artist at events including the Midwest Clinic in Chicago and the NAMM Show in Anaheim, California.

 She performs on a silver Haynes flute with a David Wimberly headjoint and a boxwood Beukers model baroque flute by Simon Polak.